stonepros/stone/doc/rbd/rados-rbd-cmds.rst

 Resizing a Block Device Image
 =============================

-:term:`Ceph Block Device` images are thin provisioned.
+:term:`Stone Block Device` images are thin provisioned.
 They don't actually use any physical storage  until you begin saving data to them.
 However, they do have a maximum capacity  that you set with the ``--size`` option.
-If you want to increase (or decrease) the maximum size of a Ceph Block Device image, execute the following::
+If you want to increase (or decrease) the maximum size of a Stone Block Device image, execute the following::

 	rbd resize --size 2048 foo (to increase)